wgroeneveld/brainbaking/content/post/2021/03/getting-rid-of-tracking-using-lineageos.md

 ## 2. It boots.
 Now what?

 Great!
+Did you setup encryption settings?

 ![](../lineage-splash.jpg "My Lineage Home Screen.")

 Now all we need to do is to find decent replacements for Google's convenient services and apps.
 Don't get me wrong, I love Google products.
 I just don't like the free tracking that comes with it.
-I've read bloggers complaining about "going back to the Dark Ages" because of that (sorry, can't find the link anymore).
+I've read bloggers complaining about "going back to the Dark Ages" because of the loss of Google fluff.
 Fortunately, using LineageOS feels far from being stuck with secondary-choice material.

+Lineage is basically a cleaned-up vanilla Android.
 As you can see from the screenshot above, you can still install any software you'd like, although some might not work that perfectly, since the Google Play store is gone.
 ProtonMail's push notifications don't work, for instance - but that is a good thing, right?
 Instead, Lineage relies on the [Aurora Store](https://auroraoss.com/) and of course [F-Droid](https://f-droid.org/en/packages/).
 The first is an anonymous shell on top of the Play Store, and the latter... well, is kind of the junkyard, since sadly not many developers choose to push to the F-Droid repository.
 Of course, installing a downloaded `.apk` file works just as well.
 Yes, both stores will still auto-update your apps.
 Yes, your favorite banking app still works (at least mine does).

 ### Privacy-aware communication apps